ibm-cloud-docs/discovery-data/upgrade.md

 1. How you upgrade depends on your plan.

     -   If you decide you want to keep the Plus plan after using the 30-day free trial, no action is required.

         After 30 days of using the Plus plan at no cost, you are charged for it.

     -   If you decide you do *not* want to continue using the Plus plan, delete the Plus plan service instance before the 30-day trial period ends.
 You can delete the service instance from the [IBM Cloud Resource list](https://cloud.ibm.com/resources){: external}.

         The number of days that are left in your trial is displayed in the page header.

+    -   To upgrade a Plus plan to an Enterprise plan, complete the following steps:

+        Open the service page for your Plus plan service instance from the [IBM Cloud Resource list](https://cloud.ibm.com/resources){: external}.
+        Click *Upgrade*.
+        Choose the Enterprise plan, and then click *Save*.
+        Give the upgrade process time to finish.
+During the process, you can continue to submit search queries in your existing projects.

+        Avoid the following actions:

+        -   Adding new projects or collections
+        -   Deleting or changing existing collections, including adding documents, editing fields, and changing enrichment settings.

     -   You cannot do an in-place upgrade from a Plus plan to a Premium plan.

         A Premium plan instance must be provisioned for you.
 To start the process, contact [Sales](https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-watson&disableCookie=Yes){: external}.
 You will be asked to provide the following details:

         -   Customer name
         -   Customer email
         -   Planned deployment date
         -   Data center location, such as Dallas or Frankfurt
         -   Account ID
         -   Resource group name
         -   Resource group ID

             The resource group is created by the account holder.
 For more information, see [Assigning access to resources by using resource groups](/docs/account?topic=account-access-getstarted&interface=ui).

 For more information about plans, see [Discovery pricing plans](/docs/discovery-data?topic=discovery-data-pricing-plans).